 The legal system in the UAE and Dubai in particular highly appreciates the integrity and authenticity of documents.
 As an expatriate, business owner, investor or as a resident of the UAE handling personal affairs, it is important to grasp the involved procedure of signature verification in detail.
-Numerous legal, financial and official activities demand the evidence that a signature is really possessed by the person declaring it.
+Numerous legal, financial, and official activities require proof that a person actually owns the signature they present.
 That is why Signature Verification & Attestation has become the important aspect of administrative and legal system of Dubai.

 With Dubai rapidly transforming into a business, immigration, real estate, and trade center offering global business opportunities, the demand on the ability of the documents to be verified and authenticated has risen significantly.
 In property agreements, power of attorney documents as well as in corporate resolutions and bank transactions, authorities may require an authenticity check of the signature legitimacy to promote trust, security and transparency.
 The process also assists in deterring fraud, identity abuse, and illicit actions which only enhance the high compliance standards of Dubai and its status as one of the safest places to do a business in the world.